CertNexus CyberSAFE Training Course

 Blockchain: Hyperledger Indy for Identity Management

-14 HoursIn this instructor-led, live training in Uzbekistan (online or onsite), participants will learn how to create an Indy-based decentralized identity system.
+14 HoursIn this instructor-led, live training in Uzbekistan (online or on-site), participants will learn how to build an Indy-based decentralized identity system.

 By the end of this training, participants will be able to: